andrienko/markdown-habr/README.md

 ## Usage as library

-The library utilizes [marked](https://www.npmjs.com/package/marked) markdown parser library with custom renderer.
+The library utilizes [marked](https://www.npmjs.com/package/marked) markdown parser library with custom renderer plus some workarounds and ugly code parts to make it a bit more extensible.

     var mdhabr = new require('markdown-habr')();
     var result = mdhabr.parse("# Hello, I am a title \nAnd I am some text');